jamiejennings/rosie-pattern-language/README.md

 - [ ] Dependency tool to identify dependencies of a set of packages, and to make it easy to upload/download those dependencies.
 - [ ] Source code parsing patterns (based on work done at NCSU, Raleigh, NC USA)
+- [ ] Log file parsing patterns (based on published examples and new contributions)

 ### Features
 - [ ] Unicode character classes